pylint-dev/pylint/doc/whatsnew/2/2.11/full.rst

 ----------------------------
 Release date: 2021-09-16

-* The python3 porting mode checker and it's ``py3k`` option were removed.
+* The python3 porting mode checker and its ``py3k`` option were removed.
 You can still find it in older pylint versions.

 * ``raising-bad-type`` is now properly emitted when  raising a string